December 5, 2024

 The Problem:

-Low indoor humidity can cause the leaf edges to dry out and turn black.
-Peace lilies are tropical plants that do best in humid conditions.
+If the humidity indoors is low it can cause the edges of the leaves to dry out and turn black.
+Peace lilies do best in higher humidity.

 Signs of Low Humidity: